dallasrb/dallasrb-ruby-news/issues/june-july2012.md

 * Advocating use of Rails in multi-threaded environments.
 * http://tenderlovemaking.com/2012/06/18/removing-config-threadsafe.html

-# Why your web framework should adopt the Rack API
+# Why your web framework should not adopt the Rack API
 * Blog post from Jose Valim (Rails core team member)
-* Describes the limits of using Rack (a CGI based API)
+* Describes the limits of using Rack middleware (a CGI based API)
 * Main issue is streaming, and Rack is getting in the way.
+* While it's possible to do streaming with Rails, it's not as elegant with Rack in place.
 * This will become more important as HTML5 becomes mainstream.
 * http://blog.plataformatec.com.br/2012/06/why-your-web-framework-should-not-adopt-rack-api